Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Choosing the Wood

 I decided to go with pine—usually cheap, and honestly, it smells incredible when you cut it.
-Honestly, it reminds me of my dad who used to build birdhouses with me when I was a kid.
-I can still hear the sound of that little humming away, the way it made the wood shiver as it cut through.
+Honestly, it reminds me of my dad who used to birdhouses with me when I was a kid.
+I can still hear the sound of that little saw humming away, the way it made the wood shiver as it cut through.

 Anyway, got my hands on some 2x4s.
 Now, I thought the hardest part would be making sure my cuts were straight.
 Spoiler alert: I was wrong.
 I laid it all out, drew my lines, and tried to measure things twice (yeah, that thing everyone tells you runs through your mind).
 But you know what?
 I still blew it.